wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 <a name="Domains"></a>

 ### Salesforce.com and Force.com

+Technically, many of Salesforce's "cloud" and feature offerings share use of the same salesforce.com and force.com DNS domain names.

 Salesforce, as a company, owns several domain names (some product offerings have their own domain, but some don't):